se-for-sci/se-for-sci.github.io/content/week14_agents/new_features.md

 follow, and have it fix the parts you are unhappy with.
 You do not need to hand-edit the code yourself, but you do need to keep iterating until it meets the standards you would apply to your own work.
-Reviewing in small pieces as they arrive is much easier than reviewing everything at the end (see [Reviewing](./reviewing.md)).
+Reviewing in small pieces as they arrive is much easier than reviewing everything at the end.
 If you would not merge it from a human contributor, do not merge it from the agent.

 ## Exercise